astronomer/docs/astro/ci-cd-templates/github-actions-deployment-preview.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-The Astronomer [Deploy Action](https://github.com/astronomer/deploy-action/tree/deployment-preview#deployment-preview-templates) includes several sub-actions that can be used together to create a complete [Deployment preview](ci-cd-templates/template-overview.md#preview-deployment-templates) pipeline.
+The Astronomer [deploy action](https://github.com/astronomer/deploy-action/tree/deployment-preview#deployment-preview-templates) includes several sub-actions that can be used together to create a complete [Deployment preview](ci-cd-templates/template-overview.md#preview-deployment-templates) pipeline.

 The Deployment preview templates use GitHub secrets to manage the credentials needed for GitHub to authenticate to Astro.
-You can also use a secret to store the credentials for your [secrets backend](secrets-backend.md) so that preview Deployments have access to secret Airflow variables or connections for testing purposes.
+You can also use a secret to store the credentials for your [secrets backend](secrets-backend.md) so that preview Deployments have access to secret Airflow variables or connections during tests.
 See [Deployment preview template with secrets backend implementation](#deployment-preview-template-with-secrets-backend-implementation).

 Because Deployment preview templates use the `deploy-action` template, which is available in the [GitHub Marketplace](https://github.com/marketplace/actions/deploy-apache-airflow-dags-to-astro).
 This action automates the deploy process and includes additional features for more complex automation workflows.
 Specifically, the action can automatically: